a-arias/Ruby_test_automation/README.md

-# Ruby_Automation_Testing
+# Ruby Automation Testing

-here you can find great examples of how to create automation tests using ruby and selenium
+Here you can find great examples of how to create automation tests using ruby and selenium 1 - Page object model